Alaska Labor Laws Guide

 Alaska minimum wage

-According to the Alaska Wage and Hour Act, the minimum hourly wage requirement is $11.73 starting January 1st, 2024.
-Furthermore, tipped employees are also guaranteed a minimum wage of $11.73 per hour.
+According to the Alaska Wage and Hour Act, the minimum hourly wage requirement is $11.91 starting January 1, 2025, tipped employees included.
+However, after July 1, 2025, the minimum wage increases to $13.00.

-The minimum wage in Alaska is set to increase yearly due to the inflation rate and will always be $1 higher than the federal minimum wage.
+The minimum wage in Alaska is set to increase yearly due to the inflation rate and will always be at least $1 higher than the federal minimum wage.

 Subminimum wage in Alaska